 Zoom and Low Vision Features

 For low-vision users, Google Docs should work with the Zoom feature.
-Set Zoom to follow keyboard focus in System Preferences, Accessibility, Zoom, then Advanced.
+Set Zoom to follow keyboard focus in System Settings (formerly System Preferences), Accessibility, Zoom, then Advanced.
 When enabled, Zoom should follow typing and the Google Docs text cursor.
 In my experience, this works better in Chrome thanSafari.

 Sadly, Docs doesn't render the VoiceOver highlight rectangle.
 Many low-vision users depend on this feature.